alexgit256/alg_lattice_experiments/README.md

     nthreads = 1 - the amount of threads to utilize (<2 if not using multithreading at all) qary - if not None, should be an integer q.
 Then the module is (q,0)*OK + ([h mod q],1)*OK

 It constructs `times` rank-2 modules over the number field, embeds them (using the coefficient embedding if `via_Minkowski` is False) and run CVP to obtain the shortest nonzeero vector of the module.
-It then tries to insert it into the algeebraic basis as in [KEF16] and gathers the statistics of fails / sucsesses.
+It then tries to insert it into the algeebraic basis as in [KEF19] and gathers the statistics of fails / sucsesses.

 File `test_Qembedding.sage` is intended to check if the coefficient embedding is performed correctly.

+[KEF19] - Kirchner, Paul, Thomas Espitau, and Pierre-Alain Fouque.
+"Algebraic and euclidean lattices: optimal lattice reduction and beyond."
+Cryptology ePrint Archive (2019). https://eprint.iacr.org/2019/1436